-Read-State: Read-State messages are used by the controller to collect statistics from the switch.
+Read-State: Read-State messages are used by the controller to collect various information from from the switch, such as current configuration, statistics and capabilities.

 Packet-out: These are used by the controller to send packets out of a specified port on the switch, and to forward packets received via Packet-in messages.
 Packet-out messages must contain a full packet or a buffer ID referencing a packet stored in the switch.
 The message must also contain a list of actions to be applied in the order they are specified; an empty action list drops the packet.